flevin58/wordle/README.md

 ## Installation

-Doenload the projext files to your computer and within the wordle folder type:
+Download the project files to your computer and within the wordle folder type:

 ```
 go install